 Many land acquisitions contain farmsteads and features representing rural life in the 19th and early 20th century.
 These are identified and protected within forest management practices and identified when proposals for sales are being developed.
 They are evaluated in terms of their social and historical value and a plan implemented for their preservation.

-Examples include; Tintern in Wexford and Camenabologue property in Glenmalure Forest where there is a link track between Glenmalure and Glen of Imall and has both cultural and historical significance dating back to pre-1798 times and is protected during forest operations.
-An old Sitka spruce tree on Stafford's Avenue, Shelton Property is reputed to be the second highest tree in Ireland, this tree is protected.
-Coillte will identify, protect and record all new items of heritage which are discovered on its lands.
+The BAU will continue to support sites of cultural heritage and will identify, protect and record all new items of heritage which are discovered on its lands.